Friday 09 August 2013

 Cheap to live there?
 Very - around £58 per week for a room in a rented flat.

-Fees: The college will charge £6,000 per year for most higher education courses from 2012.
+Fees: The college charges £6,000 per year for most higher education courses.

 Bursaries: A non-repayable scholarship of £1,000 is available during each year studied, subject to attendance and progress.